 This happened recently when a woman posted an announcement that she was starting a group for people in our town who are gay-affirming, people of color, and part of no religion or a minority religious group.
 The hateful comments from people who would claim to follow Jesus started immediately.
 “We are a God-fearing community and you need to get out of it” and comments like this flowed like a river.

 Unfortunately, Christians have fallen into the ways of this world when it comes to how they disagree with people over political, moral, and spiritual issues.
 The way of the world in our current climate is to shout down, insult, and cast aspersions upon people who disagree with us.
 The opposition isn’t just wrong, they’re also stupid, immoral, and bent on the ruin of our society.

 For Christians, this means that we must do something that stands in further opposition to the ways of this world.
 Our nation has started sorting itself out according to political affiliation.
 Conservatives and liberals break off into different communities and only cross paths online.
 Instead of following this trend, followers of Jesus should labor to have people in our lives who don’t agree with us about important issues.
-We don’t run away from tough conversations with people; instead, we listen carefully and speak graciously.
+We don’t run away from tough conversations with people; instead, we listen carefully and speak graciously and in love.
 In doing so, we will stand out as members of the kingdom of heaven in the kingdom of this present evil age.